pathakdhruv/GalDynPsrFreq0/README.txt

 # 3) In all of the following modules, the ordering of the arguments of the functions are very important.

+# 4)

+A) Observable parameters needed to compute \dot{f}/f|_excess and \dot{f}/f|_intrinsic: Galactic longitude in degrees (say ldeg), Galactic latitude in degrees (say bdeg), the distance of the pulsar from the solar system barycenter in kpc (say dkpc), proper motion in Galactic longitude in mas/yr (say mul), proper motion in Galactic latitude in mas/yr (say mub), frequency in Hz (say f), and observed frequency derivative in s^{-2} (say fdotobs).

-# 4) To run this code we need the following observable parameters- Galactic longitude in degrees (say ldeg), Galactic latitude in degrees (say bdeg), the distance of the pulsar from the solar system barycenter in kpc (say dkpc), proper motion in Galactic longitude in mas/yr (say mul), proper motion in Galactic latitude in mas/yr (say mub), radial component of the relative velocity of the pulsar with respect to the solar system barycenter in km/s (say vrad), frequency in Hz (say f), observed frequency derivative in s^{-2} (say fdotobs), and observed frequency second derivative in s^{-3} (say fdotdotobs).
+B) Observable parameters needed to compute \ddot{f}/f|_excess and \ddot{f}/f|_intrinsic: Galactic longitude in degrees (say ldeg), Galactic latitude in degrees (say bdeg), the distance of the pulsar from the solar system barycenter in kpc (say dkpc), proper motion in Galactic longitude in mas/yr (say mul), proper motion in Galactic latitude in mas/yr (say mub), radial component of the relative velocity of the pulsar with respect to the solar system barycenter in km/s (say vrad), frequency in Hz (say f), observed frequency derivative in s^{-2} (say fdotobs), and observed frequency second derivative in s^{-3} (say fdotdotobs).

 The frequency and its derivatives can either be spin or orbital.